FAQ — Frequently Asked Questions

 How long does it take to complete the journal?

-Most people complete it over 2–6 months, filling it in at their own pace.
-Some do it faster, some slower.
-The important thing is that it doesn't need to be finished in one sitting — it's designed to be picked up and put down, like a personal project.
-Many customers tell us their parent kept it on their nightstand and wrote in it before bed a few nights a week.
+It's designed to be filled in at your own pace, over weeks or months.
+The important thing is that it doesn't need to be finished in one sitting — it's meant to be picked up and put down, like a personal project.

 Is this a hardcover journal?
 What does it actually look like?